 *If you do not live in the East Bonner County Library District, you can still get a free card if you bring a library card from your home library with you when you come in to pick up our card.
 You will receive a Universal Patron card.
 There are certain borrowing restrictions for Universal patrons.
 If you are a non-resident and would like the same borrowing privileges as our resident patrons, you may purchase a card, the cost is $5.00 / month.

 Currently, our software does not allow patrons to renew their cards online themselves.
 To renew your card you may either call the library during operating hours and verify your information, or you may fill out the form on our website with your current information.
 Depending on when you submit the form, it could take up to 12 hours before your card is renewed.
-The form may be found here.
+The form can be found here.

 The East Bonner County Library District provides a wide variety of materials for our patrons.
 We have